ifejibola/AGMEETING/documentation/reports/week-7.md

 - Created user stories for the `Participant` role.
 - Incorporated feedback from the requirements presentation into the level 0 and level 1 data flow diagrams and non-functional requirements of the report.
+- Prepared issues to present to the client during the meeting.
 - Created and submitted peer evaluations.